Pnfowdar/optionsmatrix/README.md

 - Reuses `matrix.build_matrix()` so monthly yield, POP, pricing method, and DTE match the main page exactly.
 - Fetches only the strategies you actually use per symbol (PUT and/or CALL) concurrently to reduce requests.
 - Rules are saved to `scanner_rules.json` at the project root; you can edit this file manually or via the UI.
+- Portfolio sizing preferences are stored in Supabase (`scanner_prefs`) with local fallback for offline usage.

 ## Requirements